 - ¼ cup pineapple juice (reserved liquid from the canned pineapple below)

-- 2 Tablespoons Tamari (or soy sauce)
+- 2 Tablespoons Tamari (or soy sauce if not gluten free)

 - ¼ cup white sugar

 - 2 teaspoons sambal oelek (chili paste, or ½ teaspoon red chili flakes)